Solanasis Website — Security Hardening Guide

 - Go to Cloudflare Dashboard →

-solanasis.com→ DNS → Records - Add each CNAME record Brevo provides (typically
+solanasis.com→ DNS → Records - Add each CNAME record Brevo provides.
+Do not assume

 - Verify: green checkmark appears next to DKIM in Brevo